Jubatian/rrpge-spec/specs/cpu_inst.rst

 Moves from source to target.

-When the source is a 4bit part of the XM (xmn) or XH (xhn) register, the destination will receive the value in it's low 4 bits, and it's high 12 bits are set zero.
+When the source is a 4bit part of the XM (xmn) or XB (xbn) register, the destination will receive the value in it's low 4 bits, and it's high 12 bits are set zero.

-When the destination is a 4bit part of the XM (xmn) or XH (xhn) register, the destination (the appropriate part of XM or XH) will receive the low 4 bits of the source.
+When the destination is a 4bit part of the XM (xmn) or XB (xbn) register, the destination (the appropriate part of XM or XB) will receive the low 4 bits of the source.

 The "MOV rx, imx" variants are used to load special immediate values into a